fabianatc/purchase-challenge/README.md

 ### 2: Retrieve a Purchase Transaction in a Specified Country’s Currency

 The application provides functionality to retrieve stored purchase transactions converted to currencies supported by the Treasury Reporting Rates of Exchange API.
-The retrieved purchase should include:
+The retrieved purchase returns:

 - Identifier
 - Description